projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 peripherals.

 .. note::
-   NUC and UP2 platforms do not support IOC hardware, and as such, IOC virtualization is not supported on these platforms.
+   Intel NUC and UP2 platforms do not support IOC hardware, and as such, IOC virtualization is not supported on these platforms.

 The main purpose of IOC virtualization is to transfer data between